-In 2021 there was one recommendation made to the Minister for the appointment of a new Justice of the Peace, and three Justices of the Peace retired.
+In 2024 there were no recommendations made to the Minister for the appointment of for a new Justice of the Peace, one Justice of the Peace aged out, and two Justices of the Peace resigned.

-A list of all Yukon Justices of the Peace as of December 31, 2021, is annexed in Appendix D.
+A list of all Yukon Justices of the Peace as of December 31, 2024, is annexed in Appendix D.